Shopper Geolocation

 Using SCAPI, geolocation information is retrieved using the client's IP address to look up geolocation information in the B2C Commerce platform.

-Include the clientIp parameter with a Shopper Context PATCH or PUT request, for example:
+Include the clientIp attribute with a Shopper Context PATCH or PUT request, for example:

 The following keys are provided in the HTTP response header x-geolocation, and are delimited with semicolons (;):